• Skip to primary navigation

 Overhead picture of almond chia seed pudding in two bowls with strawberries and honey

-Up close photo of a bowl of almond chia seed pudding topped with fresh strawberry slices.
+Up close photo of a bowl of chia pudding topped with fresh strawberry slices.

 If you haven’t made chia seed pudding before, you might be wondering how in the world a couple of simple ingredients can turn into a thick desert like this.
 That’s the beauty of chia seeds.
 If you’ve put them in smoothies or baked goods before, you’ve probably noticed that they get somewhat gelatinous after sitting in liquid for more than a few minutes.